Set up Microsoft Authenticator

 1. From the web browser on your computer, go to:

-If you don't remember your UARK password, see our forgotten password information.
+Note: If you don't remember your UARK password, see our forgotten password information.

 2. You will be asked to provide more information.
 Click Next.

-Note: If you do not receive this notification, you may already be registered for MFA.More information required.
+More information required.
 Your organization needs more information to keep your account secure.
 Skip for now (14 days until this is required) (link), Use a different account (link), Learn more (link) -- Next button

-3. You will be prompted to set up the Microsoft Authenticator app.
 Microsoft Authenticator; Start by getting the app.
 On your phone, install the Microsoft Authenticator app.
 Download now link.
 After you install the Microsoft Authenticator app on your device, choose Next.
 I want to use a different authenticator app (link) -- Next button

-5. The first time you open the app, you will be asked to grant access and allow notifications.
+5. The first time you open the app, you will be asked to grant access to the device camera and allow notifications.
+Click Allow.

-• If you skip these steps or answer "Don't allow," the setup process cannot be completed.Authenticator would like to send you notifications.
+Authenticator would like to send you notifications.
 Notifications may include alerts, sounds, and icon badges.
 These can be configured in Settings.
 Don't Allow and Allow links

-6. From the Authenticator app, tap Add Account.
-Select "Work or school account," and enter your UARK account information.
+7. Select Work or school account, and enter your UARK account information.

-Using the Authenticator App to Authenticate with MFA
+Using the Authenticator app

 ADA Accessibility